 The project was referenced by the World Bank and has been exhibited as large scale installations in Paris, Tblisi, Hong Kong, Taipei, and many more cities.
 It has also been extensively featured in international media including BBC, Le Monde, and CNN.

-Stefen Chow is a Malaysia-born, Singapore-raised photographer, named as one of Asia’s top photographers by Nikon.
-Lin Huiyi is an economist by training and is a market researcher, currently leading the China office of a global strategic market research agency in Beijing.
+Chow and Lin consists of Stefen Chow, a Malaysia-born, Singapore-raised photographer, named as one of Asia’s top photographers by Nikon, and Lin Huiyi, an economist by training and is a market researcher, currently leading the China office of a global strategic market research agency in Beijing.

 Photo credit: Chow and Lin